xiurongy3506/independent_study/entries/entry2.md

 #### :star: Order Matters
 The order of the code can be seen through **the difference between Repeat While Loop and While Loop**.

-Repeat prints once and then checks for the while condition.
+Repeat prints once and then check for the while condition.
 However, while loop will not repeat at all if the condition is not met.

 ## Functions
 A function is a block of code that you can call multiple times.